rtr-nettest/rmbt-server/README.md

 ================

-> This project contains the RMBT Test Server for conducting measurements based on the RMBT protocol, either via TCP sockets or via the WebSocket protocol.
+> This project contains the RMBT Test Server for conducting measurements based on the RMBT protocol.
+Clients can use it either directly via TCP sockets or based on the WebSocket protocol.

 Usage
 -----

-Generate the random file, your secret key and the server using
+Generate the random file, your secret key and the server executable using

 ```
 > make random
 > make key
 > make all
 ```

+The server uses keys to authenticate clients, as specified in the RMBT protocol.
+These keys that
-For supporting multiple keys, each key can be placed in a line of the `secret.key` file, next to a label which will be printed into the syslog each time a client identifies using this key.
+are loaded from the `secret.key` file at startup.
+Each line in this file contains the key as well as a space-separated label, which will be sent to the syslog each time a client identifies using this key.

 For running the server, either use the supplied init.d scripts or the ```rmbtd``` executable.

 Parameters:

 ```
 ==== rmbtd ====
 command line arguments: